NotRequiem/screenshare-tool/README.md

 6. The tool will not exploit signed and vulnerable kernel drivers, or use any kernel driver to scan memory in "protected" processes such as csrss, because the need of a digital signature to not be blocked by Windows.

-7. The tool does not detect any dll injection using Registry, prefetch, memory images, system snapshots or processes hosted by antivirus with memory persistence, due to their lack of reliability.
+7. The tool does not detect any dll injection using Registry, prefetch, memory images, system snapshots, Last Access and Last Record Change File/Directory Attribute modifications or processes hosted by antivirus with memory persistence, due to their lack of reliability for the "Screenshare" (out of instance) scenario.

 8. The tool doesn't need to detect deleted or renamed files, because the tool indirectly checks for those modifications when proving file execution.